Maple Shade, N.J. Brickyards Deed Histories

 Maple Shade, NJ-

-Ad from a 1907 Moorestown Chronicle Directory
+Ad from the Moorestown Chronicle Directory, 1907

-From the Maple Shade Progress, 1917
+Ad from the Maple Shade Progress, 1917

 The front brickyard, south of the railroad, was run by Thomas Lippincott (also the back brickyard as there was no boundaries), John Muffett and Son, Augustus Reeve, John S.E.
 Pardee, and the Church Brick Co.